 The annual cost is set each year based on the operating budget.
-This year a 1st year rower's total for the year is $1530.
-That includes a rowers uniform and tshirt - if you wanted to buy team merchandise that would be extra, but purely optional.
-Overnight regatta trips, such as the State Championship regatta at the end of the season, have extra charge to cover hotel rooms.
-On day trips to another city in the state you might be asked to contribute some gas expense to whoever is driving your rower, but everything else is covered in your dues.
+This year a 1st year rower's total for year is $1775.
+That includes a rowers uniform and tshirt, attendance at a January weekend camp in Lake County, and the expenses for the 2-night trip to the State Championships at the end of the season. if you wanted to buy team merchandise that would be extra, but purely optional.
+If we travel by carpool to a regatta site you might be asked to contribute some gas expense to whoever is driving your rower, but everything else is covered in your dues.

 Are these dues paid all at once?